MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 ### Define product recommendation preferences

-1. For the **Preferences** step, set the **Number of products** you want to recommend to a customer.
-This value depends on how your delivery method fills data.
-If possible, recommend three products.

 > [!TIP]
 > Select **Save draft** at any time to save the prediction as a draft.
 The draft prediction displays in the **My predictions** tab.

+1. Set the **Number of products** to recommend to a customer.
+This value depends on how your delivery method fills data.
+If possible, recommend three products.

 1. Choose if you want to include products customers have recently purchased in the **Repeat purchases expected** field.

-1. Set the **Look back window** which specifies the time frame the model considers before recommending the product to the user again.
+1. Set the **Look back window** to specify the time frame the model considers before recommending the product to the user again.
 For example, indicate a customer purchases a laptop every two years.
-The model will look at the purchase history for the last two years, and if it finds an item, the item will be filtered from the recommendations.
+The model looks at the purchase history for the last two years, and if it finds an item, the item is filtered from the recommendations.

 1. Select **Next**

 ### Add purchase history

-1. For the **Add purchase history** step, select **Add data**  for **Customer transaction history**.
+1. Select **Add data**  for **Customer transaction history**.

 1. Select the semantic activity type **SalesOrderLine** that contains the required transaction or purchase history information.
-If the activity has not been set up, select **here**.
+If the activity has not been set up, select **here** and create it.

 1. Under **Activities**, if the activity attributes were semantically mapped when the activity was created, choose the specific attributes or entity you'd like the calculation to focus on.
 If semantic mapping did not occur, select **Edit** and map your data.